Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 Compare RatesStart Now →

-As you can see, Minnesota made a major turnaround when it came to the loss ratio for MedPay.
+As you can see, Minnesota made a major turnaround in MedPay’s loss ratio.
 What does this mean to you?
-It means that Minnesota car insurance companies are constantly amending how they do business in order to improve the market’s overall health.
+It means that Minnesota car insurance companies are constantly amending their business practices to improve the market’s overall health.

 Looking at the loss ratio trends gives you an indication of how the car insurance market as a whole is performing in the North Star State.

-• A High Loss Ratio (over 100 percent) means that the companies are losing money because they are paying out too many claims in comparison to the amount of premium they are collecting which might cause them financial trouble long-term.
+• A High Loss Ratio (over 100 percent) means that companies are losing money because they are paying out too many claims in comparison to the amount of premium they are collecting, which might cause them financial trouble in the long term.

 • A Low Loss Ratio indicates that these companies might have over-priced their auto insurance policies or overestimated the number and severity of claims they expected to receive.

-Keep reading to find out about other ways to guard against unsee events.
+Keep reading to find out about other ways to guard against unseen events.

 The options can help you pay for things like a mechanical breakdown or renting a car, and they can help you protect yourself in the case of a total loss.

-Some of the most popular add-on and endorsement options in the North Star State include:
+Some of the most popular add-ons and endorsement options in the North Star State include:

 • Rental Reimbursement-Should you ever find yourself in need of a rental car after an accident while your car is being repaired it will be nice to know that this nifty add-on has your back.